Cloudmersive/Cloudmersive.APIClient.PHP.DocumentAndDataConvert/docs/Api/ConvertDocumentApi.md

 Convert Document to PDF

 Automatically detect file type and convert it to PDF.
+Supports all of the major Office document file formats, over 100 image formats, and even multi-page TIFF files.

 ### Example
 ```php